ruirigel/dht22-sensor/README.md

 The project dht22-sensor is small service to show atmospheric conditions by sensor dht22

 ### Features
-* By http protocol we can see the values in CSV format or in graphic.
+* By http protocol we can see the values in CSV format or in generated graphic.
+* Temperature
+* R.Humidity
-* Dew Point calculations.
+* Dew Point
+* Heat index
+* Weather history

 ### Requirements
 * Raspberry Pi with Raspbian OS